gagansingh2807/docker-aws-ecr-workflow/README.md

 .github/workflows/docker-build.yml: The GitHub Actions workflow that automates the build and push process.

 Prerequisites
-An AWS account with access to ECR.
+An AWS account with access to ECR
-A GitHub account.
+A GitHub account
-Basic knowledge of Docker and GitHub Actions.
+Basic knowledge of Docker and GitHub Actions

 Setup
 1. AWS ECR Setup